If anybody ever tells you they don’t have unconscious biases, they’re lying!

-Although awareness alone can’t fix the issue, we can remove bias from our decision making by designing processes that eliminate the possibility of bias.
+Although awareness alone can’t fix the issue, we can remove bias from our decision making by designing processes and investing in recruitment tools that eliminate potential biases.

-At Applied, we set out to do just this -fight unconscious bias in recruitment by rethinking the process itself.
+At Applied, we set out to do just this -fight unconscious bias in recruitment by rethinking the recruiting process itself.

 We did this by building a blind hiring platform that assesses candidates anonymously, using only the most predictive forms of assessment (with not a single CV in sight).

-In the spirit of our pursuit for fairer hiring, we’ve laid out our process from start to finish in this (free) resource, so that you can set up an unconscious bias-free process too (and no, you don’t need to use our platform to achieve this - although it’ll certainly make it a walk in the park).
+In the spirit of our pursuit for fairer hiring, we’ve laid out our process from start to finish in this (free) resource, so that you can set up an unconscious bias-free hiring process too (and no, you don’t need to use our platform to achieve this - although it’ll certainly make it a walk in the park).